nicanor-jay/Court-Transcript/email/README.md

 ## Features

 - Downloads yesterdays court transcript hearings from the RDS
-- Downloads all subscribers in the subscriber table
+- Retrieves all subscribers in the subscriber table
 - Formulates a HTML email
 - Returns the HTML email & subscriber list for usage in our step function as a dict. e.g.